eshabram/WEAJ/README.md

+# vHarmony

-# WEAJ - Wes, Elliot, Angel, and Josh:
+## WEAJ - Wes, Elliot, Angel, and Josh:

 ### Dependencies:
 Make sure you have these installed: